Sleeping in Airports

 (photo credit: Tripulante / Shutterstock)

 The capital of Colombia is known for its Andean viewpoints, fantastic cuisine and world-famous coffee.
-The airport is around 14km from the city’s main attractions so just a quick taxi journey is needed to pack some sightseeing into your Bogota layover.
+The airport is around 14km from the city’s main attractions, so a quick taxi journey is needed to pack some sightseeing into your Bogota layover.
 Make the most of artisan markets, authentic street food and free museums.
 Keep reading our Bogota Airport Layover Sightseeing guide to discover more!

 Airport Overview